pocomane/brewed-in-the-apocalypse/bita.md

 - On a failure, the scenarist will __Make the worst happen__ .
 - On twist, the scenarist selects one item from the twist option list.
-- On success, the scenarist will __Describe the scene__ giving to the protagonist what ey wanted by eir action, if the situation is not evolved enough, also other opportunities may be added.
+- On success, the scenarist will __Describe the scene__ giving to the PC what ey wanted by eir action, if the situation is not evolved enough, also other opportunities may be added.

 When this move is triggered by another one, the latter may provide alternative